8 things to never steam clean, and how to sanitize and freshen them instead

 Even the best memory foam mattresses can be quickly and irreparably ruined with steam cleaning and doing so can even promote the development of mold.

-'The open-cell structure of memory foam allows for superior comfort but can also trap steam, potentially leading to mold growth or weakening the foam’s structure,' says Karina.
+'The open-cell structure of memory foam allows for superior comfort but can also trap steam, potentially leading to mold growth or weakening of the foam’s structure,' says Karina.

 Stick to vacuuming dirt and debris off of the surface of your memory foam mattress and using baking soda to help remove odors.
 Baking soda sprinkled onto the surface of your mattress can be vacuumed up a couple of hours later to make a notable difference to the smell of your bed.